Cash-strapped University of California may spend millions on president's residence

 | SAN FRANCISCO

-SAN FRANCISCO As Janet Napolitano prepares to lead the cash-strapped University of California, the Board of Regents voted Wednesday to take first steps toward a possible multi-million dollar repair of a decaying mansion to house the system's presidents.
+SAN FRANCISCO As Janet Napolitano prepares to lead the cash-strapped University of California, the Board of Regents is set to vote Wednesday on whether to take first steps toward spending millions to repair a decaying mansion to house the system's presidents.

 The move to fix up the mansion, which could cost as much as $6 million over two years, comes just two weeks before the former Homeland Security chief is expected to take over as U.C. president, and provides a telling example of what she faces as she tries to bring financial order to the prestigious but struggling system.

-The Board of Regents for the sprawling, 13-campus system unanimously approved spending an initial $620,000 toward renovating the dilapidated Blake House mansion, which was designed by prominent turn-of-the century architect Walter Danforth Bliss, whose work included such San Francisco landmarks as the St. Francis Hotel and the Bank of America building.
+The Board of Regents for the sprawling, 13-campus system is set to decide whether to spend an initial $620,000 toward renovating the dilapidated Blake House mansion, which was designed by prominent turn-of-the century architect Walter Danforth Bliss, whose work included such San Francisco landmarks as the St. Francis Hotel and the Bank of America building.

-"We were just trying to keep it together so it doesn't fall apart," said Regent Frederick Ruiz after Wednesday's meeting.

 In hiring Napolitano, state officials were counting on her political savvy and fund-raising prowess to restore a system racked by years of budget cuts and turmoil.

-Although she wasn't on the job Wednesday to argue for or against the renovation project, Napolitano could influence subsequent votes on additional spending.
+She won't be on the job Wednesday to argue for or against the renovation project, but Napolitano could influence subsequent votes on additional spending.

 The dwelling has been vacant since 2008 and has fallen into extreme disrepair, said Patrick Lenz, U.C. vice president for budget.
 It will cost about $370,000 for the most basic repairs and deferred maintenance, including fixing its leaking roof, officials said, plus another $250,000 for preliminary architectural plans.

-If the mansion is completely renovated, it won't be habitable for at least two years, during which time the university will spend about $10,000 per month for Napolitano's rented residence.
+Even if the Regents vote to renovate the mansion, it won't be inhabitable for at least two years, during which time the university will spend about $10,000 per month for Napolitano's rented residence.

 Chosen from among more than 300 candidates in part because of her political skills, the 55-year-old Democrat and two-term Arizona governor takes the helm as the university is struggling to recover from economic crises that have eaten away at the state budget on and off for nearly two decades.